pvorb/node-md5/README.md

 });
 ~~~

-If you are making md5 hashes of large files to can register a progress callback
+If you are making md5 hashes of large files you can register a progress callback.

 ~~~~ javascript
 var progressFunction = function(percent) {